 To get started, you can download Rosetta Stone and learn to speak the language of your choice in your own time.
 Live online tutoring sessions and online learning games make it fun, and you can choose the program that’s just right for you.

-Subscriptions come in 3, 6, 12 and even 24 month packages, and you get the flexibility to learn another language on your schedule, with any device, from anywhere in the world.
+Subscriptions come in 3 and 12 month packages, and you get the flexibility to learn another language on your schedule, with any device, from anywhere in the world.
 You can even download lessons to your mobile device to continue learning offline.

 If your travel lover is the fun loving type, consider giving them the gift of an experience.

 With Tinggly, you can give your travel lover the gift of an eVoucher to use on one of hundreds of experiences on the site.

 You can find the perfect experience for a solo traveler, couples, or a family.
 They offer everything from hot air balloon rides, to luxury hotel experiences, to unique local dining.
 Check out the video below to learn more.